JacoboLansac/audits/solo/soar-review.md

 ### [H-4] Prices in Minter depend on a single oracle, which makes it vulnerable to price-manipulation attacks* (incomplete finding until oracle integration is finished)

 The `Minter.mint()` function reads the SOAR price in USD from the `oracle`, which is a single instance of `UniswapV2Oracle.sol`.
-This constitutes a risk, as a single liquidity pool to be used as an oracle is vulnerable to price-manipulation attacks.
+This constitutes a risk, as a single liquidity pool to be used as an oracle is vulnerable to price manipulation attacks.

-Luckily, the oracle uses a 1h-average prices which makes the manipulation less likely, but it is still a single source of truth.
+Luckily, the oracle uses a 1h-average price which makes the manipulation less likely, but it is still a single source of truth.

-EDIT: This issue has been paused, because the `UniswapV2Oracle.sol` is undergoing some updates.
+EDIT: This issue has been paused because the `UniswapV2Oracle.sol` is undergoing some updates.
 This issue will be reviewed in the mitigation phase.

 #### Impact
 #### Proof of concept